-The Integrated Business and Engineering (IBE) Honors Program has a challenging four-year curriculum designed to help prepare the next generation of business leaders to communicate across business and technical domains and to practice an interdisciplinary approach to problem solving.
+The Integrated Business and Engineering (IBE) Honors Program has a challenging four-year curriculum designed to help prepare the next generation of professional leaders to communicate across business and technical domains with an interdisciplinary approach to problem solving.

 - Semester I: ENGR 1281.01H – IBE Fundamentals of Engineering for Honors I